ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

-  (4) IN INSTANCES WHERE AN ALTERNATIVE FUEL HAS AN ENVIRONMENTAL ATTRI- BUTE, ONLY ATTRIBUTE ALTERNATIVE FUELS WITH EMISSION REDUCTION  BENEFITS UNDER  THE  BENEFIT-COST  ANALYSIS  IF  THE ENVIRONMENTAL ATTRIBUTES ARE RETAINED BY THE UTILITY FOR THE BENEFIT OF THE UTILITY'S CUSTOMERS OR BY THE END-USE CUSTOMER.
+  (4) IN INSTANCES WHERE AN ALTERNATIVE FUEL HAS AN ENVIRONMENTAL ATTRI- BUTE, ONLY ATTRIBUTE ALTERNATIVE FUELS WITH EMISSION REDUCTION  BENEFITS UNDER  THE  BENEFIT-COST  ANALYSIS  IF  THE ENVIRONMENTAL ATTRIBUTES ARE
+ S. 2016--A  14

+ RETAINED BY THE UTILITY FOR THE BENEFIT OF THE UTILITY'S CUSTOMERS OR BY THE END-USE CUSTOMER.
   (5)  USE ACCURATE DEPRECIATION SCHEDULES THAT ASSUME THE FULL VALUE OF ANY NEW GAS ASSET IS FULLY DEPRECIATED NO LATER THAN TWO THOUSAND FIFTY, ABSENT DEMONSTRATION THAT THE SPECIFIC  ASSET  WILL  REMAIN  IN  SERVICE BEYOND  TWO  THOUSAND FIFTY, AND EARLIER IF IT IS LIKELY THAT SUCH ASSET WILL NEED TO BE PHASED OUT OR RETIRED BEFORE TWO  THOUSAND  FIFTY  GIVEN ANY  INTERIM GREENHOUSE GAS EMISSION REDUCTION TARGETS OR GEOGRAPHICALLY TARGETED STRATEGIC ASSET RETIREMENT.
   (6) ASSESS DEMOGRAPHIC IMPACTS BY MEASURING WITH  AS  MUCH  GEOGRAPHIC GRANULARITY AS POSSIBLE AND CONSIDERING DIFFERENT LEVELS OF EXPOSURE AND RISK  FACTORS  FOR  IMPACTS ON DISADVANTAGED COMMUNITIES AND OTHER POPU- LATIONS WITH VULNERABILITY TO CHANGES INDUCED BY REGULATION.
   2. NOTHING IN THIS CHAPTER OR ANY OTHER LAW OF NEW YORK STATE SHALL BE INTERPRETED OR OTHERWISE CONSTRUED AS  PREEMPTING  A  MUNICIPALITY  FROM ADOPTING BUILDING CODES OR OTHER REGULATIONS REGARDING ON-SITE EMISSIONS FOR NEW AND EXISTING BUILDINGS WITHIN THEIR LOCALITIES.
-  § 14.
+  § 15.
 This act shall take effect immediately.